DataDog/hiring-engineers/answers.md

 ```

 #### Change the custom metric to 45 second collection interval
-To change the interval I followed the guidance on this docs page:[link](https://docs.datadoghq.com/developers/agent_checks/#your-first-check).
+To change the interval I followed the guidance on this docs page: [link](https://docs.datadoghq.com/developers/agent_checks/#your-first-check).
 My updated configuration file looked like this:

 ```yaml
 init_config: